noahschoem/amethyst-erdos-may-2021/README.md

 For each country receiving a loan, we ran an ARIMA regression on the four indications with the loans as exogenous data, and concluded that any given loan had an impact on the country's sector given a p-value less than 0.1.

 ## Results
-Our high-level results can be found in [](data/All_Extracted_Data_From_PDFs.csv), with summaries in our [Tableau app](https://public.tableau.com/app/profile/ifeoma.r.ugwuanyi/viz/ImpactofWorldBankLoans/Dashboard1).
+Our high-level results can be found in [](data/All_Extracted_Data_From_PDFs.csv), with visualizations in [Tableau app](https://public.tableau.com/app/profile/ifeoma.r.ugwuanyi/viz/ImpactofWorldBankLoans/Dashboard1).
 Notably, on average Financial Sector made up the largest loan target category.

 Impact results are available in [](notebooks/Identifying Impact via Pvalues.ipynb).
 In summary, we concluded that the following eleven loan programs were responsible for improving their respective country's target sectors: